If even half the stories about Loop Road are true, it was the swamp version of the Wild West well into the 1950s and ‘60s.

 - Across from the Loop Road Education Center about seven miles west of the eastern entrance to Loop Road is the short Tree Snail Hammock Trail.
 It’s only a third of a mile long and it’s a jungly bramble.
 Hunting for the pretty tree snails on the trail makes it a bit of a treasure hunt.

-- A far longer trail is about at the mid-way point.
-Here is the southern terminus of the Florida Trail, which extends all the way up the state.
-You don’t have to hike for hours, however, to enjoy it.
 In the winter, this is an easy and lovely trail through cypress forest decorated with airplants.
 The surface is a craggy exposed limestone and it is a very still and silent place.
 On an April hike, the trail was lined with wildflowers.
 During the rainy season, this path will be ankle- or knee-deep underwater.
 (Note: The roadsign was missing when we visited, so you might miss the trailhead.
 It’s across the road and near the well-marked parking lot and access point for off-road vehicles.)

 Most people also snap a few photos at Pinecrest.
 A few houses, rusting antique gas pumps and a disintegrating ‘54 Dodge are the main elements of this ghost town, once home to 400 people.
 It’s an evocative scene, located so far off the main road.